theCalcaholic/ncp-test-automation/README.md

 1. Python 3.5+ and virtualenv installed in your system
 2. You need [the geckodriver executable](https://github.com/mozilla/geckodriver/releases) in your system path
 3. You need [the terraform executable (>= 1.0)](https://www.terraform.io/downloads.html) in your system path
+4. You need [the hcloud command line tool](https://github.com/hetznercloud/cli) (`apt install hcloud-cli` on Debian based systems)
-4. You need an account and an API key for any project at [Hetzner Cloud](https://hetzner.cloud)
+5. You need an account and an API key for any project at [Hetzner Cloud](https://hetzner.cloud)

 # Setup